akyoto/q/docs/readme.md

 Create a file with the contents above and add permissions via `chmod +x`.
 Now you can execute it from anywhere.
 The generated machine code runs directly from RAM if the OS supports it.

+### Any editor extensions?

+There is one for VS Code but is only has syntax highlighting so far.
+You can clone the [vscode-q](https://git.urbach.dev/extra/vscode-q) repository into your extensions folder.

+Neovim support is planned.

 ### How do I pronounce the name?

 /ˈkjuː/ just like `q` in the English alphabet.